juju/docs/src/en/tools-charm-tools.md

 sudo snap install charm
 ```

-You may need to reboot your computer if you get either of the following errors
+### Issues

+These are some possible issues you might be confronted with on Ubuntu 14.04
-when you try to invoke the `charm` command:
+LTS when you try to invoke the `charm` command.

+Log out of your Ubuntu user session (and log back in) if you see the following:

 ```no-highlight
 The program 'charm' is currently not installed.
 You can install it by typing: sudo apt-get install charm-tools
 ```

-Or
+Reboot your computer if you get the below error:

 ```no-highlight
 cannot perform readlinkat() on the mount namespace file descriptor of the init